luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 define( 'DB_HOST', '192.168.1.2' );
 ```

-To hide this information, let's use some built-in php functions:
+To hide this information, let's use some built-in PHP functions:

 + **getenv()**: Returns the value as a string, or false if the variable does not exist.